kachayev/gearoscope/README.md

 2. Run `pip install -e ./`
 3. Add `include` directives to supervisor configuration and run supervisor daemon (or restart).
 This will launch two process: sonard.py monitoring system and django http server for dashboard viewing and servers configuration management.

+### TODOs

+- custom unique field for gearmand model

+- install section in documentation

+- do not repeat name in server string representation if host and name are the same